sveltejs/sapper/site/content/docs/00-introduction.md

 ### Before we begin

-> Sapper's successor, [SvelteKit](https://kit.svelte.dev), is currently available for use.
-All development efforts moving forward will be focused on [SvelteKit](https://kit.svelte.dev).
+> Sapper has been deprecated in favor of [SvelteKit](https://kit.svelte.dev).
+We recommend using [SvelteKit](https://kit.svelte.dev) for all projects moving forward.
+Sapper will no be receiving security fixes, bug fixes, or any type of improvements.
 >
-> If you get stuck, reach out for help in the [Discord chatroom](https://svelte.dev/chat).
-See the [migration guides](migrating) for help upgrading from older versions.
+> See the [migration guide](https://kit.svelte.dev/docs/migrating) for help migrating from Sapper to SvelteKit.
+If you get stuck, reach out for help in the [Discord chatroom](https://svelte.dev/chat).

 ### What is Sapper?